RPDJF/google-ip-range/README.md

 - `/ipv4`: Returns only IPv4 ranges.
 - `/ipv6`: Returns only IPv6 ranges.

-Each route returns the data in `text/plain` format, making it easy to use in systems that don't support JSON.
+All routes return data in text/plain format.

 ## Why this project? 🤔

-The main motivation behind this project is to provide a solution for systems that don't support JSON format for IP ranges, like pfSense.
-By converting the Google IP ranges JSON into plain text, we can easily use the data in such systems.
+This project is designed to help systems that don't support JSON for IP ranges, such as pfSense.
+By converting Google's IP ranges JSON into plain text, the data can be easily integrated.

 ## GitHub Actions 🤖

-This repository includes a GitHub Actions workflow that exports the data from the three routes daily.
-The exported data is saved in the parent directory as `google-ip-range.txt`, `google-ip-range-ipv4.txt`, and `google-ip-range-ipv6.txt`.
+Our GitHub Actions workflow exports the data daily from the three routes into:

+- `google-ip-range.txt`
+- `google-ip-range-ipv4.txt`
+- `google-ip-range-ipv6.txt`

-You can access the latest data directly from the raw files in this repository.
+You can always access the latest data directly from the raw files in this repository.

 ## Conclusion 🎉

-This project simplifies the process of fetching Google's IP ranges in a format that's compatible with systems like pfSense.
-It's a small but mighty tool in the world of network management! 🚀
+The Google IP Ranges Proxy simplifies fetching Google's IP ranges in a compatible format for systems like pfSense.
+A small yet powerful tool for network management! 🚀